Dr. Alexander Grab

 I offer courses in Early Modern and Modern European history.
-I also offer one course on the history of the Middle East.
-I regularly teach the following courses: European Civilization 1700-present (HTY 106); Europe 1648-1815 (HTY 407); Modern Italy 1796-present (HTY 429); The Holocaust (HTY 410); Modern Middle East (HTY 411).
+I regularly teach the following courses: European Civilization 1700-present (HTY 106); The Napoleonic Empire (HTY 351); Europe 1648-1815 (HTY 407); and Modern Italy 1796-present (HTY 429).
 I also offer a graduate seminar in Early Modern Europe and a Senior Seminar on the French Revolution and Napoleon.
 My area of research has focused on Italian history in the 18th and early 19th centuries.
 Initially, I have studied eighteenth century Lombardy, when that region was a part of the Habsburg Empire.
 Currently, I am researching the Italian Peninsula, with special emphasis on northern Italy, during the French Revolution and the Napoleonic period.
 I am a member of the American Historical Association and the Society of Italian Historical Studies.

 Napoleon and the Transformation of Europe (McMillan-Palgrave, 2003).
 Winner of first prize of the International Napoleonic Society, 2004.

 La politica del pane: Le riforme annonarie in Lombardia nell’eta teresiana e giuseppina (1986)

 - “The Napoleonic Kingdom of Italy: State Administration,” in eds.
 Michael Broers, Augustin Guimera, Peter Hicks, The Napoleonic Empire and the New European Political Culture, (Basingstoke, Palgrave Macmillan, 2012), 204-215

 - “Conscription and Desertion in Napoleonic Europe” Weiner Zeitscrift zur Geschichte der Neuzeit (2008, Heft 2), 14-32.